BEST PLACES IN NORTHERN IRELAND AND TOP THINGS TO DO

 Even some views, such as the cliffside ruins of ‘Dunluce Castle’ look like they’re straight out of the fantasy franchise.
 There are also varying interests along the way, including Carrick-a-Rede Rope Bridge for the more adventurous, as it links the mainland to the tiny island of Carrickarede.

 Also a good area to stay would be the village of Bushmills, home to the famous Bushmills Distillery, where the tours and whisky sampling are a personal favorite.
 There are always varying tour options from Belfast to the Causeway Coast, although independent adventures are always more fun.

 By Laura from Travel Addicts

-Of the best Northern Ireland destinations, Derry, the second largest city in Northern Ireland, is an artistic and cultural hub.
+Of the best places to visit in Northern Ireland, Derry, the second largest city, is an artistic and cultural hub.
 Within the last several years, Derry’s center has been reinvigorated by a makeover in honor of its status as the first UK City of Culture.

 It has a bustling waterfront area along the river and new spaces for performances and outdoor festivals that give the city a constant energy.
 Its successful Derry City Football Club, numerous excellent restaurants, and developing live music scene keep things lively.

 There are also ample opportunities for shopping, including the copper-domed Austin’s, which claims to be the oldest department store in the world.